loftwah/linux-for-pirates/index.md

 [Amazon Web Services](https://aws.amazon.com/)

-Amazon Web Services (AWS) be a cloud computing platform that be used to host web resources, such as web pages, images, and videos.
-It be a powerful tool that be used by billions of people every day to access information, communicate, and perform a wide range of tasks.
+Amazon Web Services (AWS) is a cloud computing platform that is used to host web resources, such as web pages, images, and videos.
+It is a powerful tool that is used by billions of people every day to access information, communicate, and perform a wide range of tasks.

 Ahoy, matey!
-As an AWS professional, ye should be well-versed in the ways of the cloud.
+As an AWS professional, you should be well-versed in the ways of the cloud.
 This means having a strong understanding of Amazon Web Services and all its nooks and crannies.
-Ye should be able to navigate the AWS Management Console with ease and know how to set up and configure various services such as EC2 instances, S3 buckets, and RDS databases.
+You should be able to navigate the AWS Management Console with ease and know how to set up and configure various services such as EC2 instances, S3 buckets, and RDS databases.

-In addition to having a broad knowledge of the various AWS services, it be important for ye to be able to deploy and manage applications in the cloud.
+In addition to having a broad knowledge of the various AWS services, it is important for you to be able to deploy and manage applications in the cloud.
 This means being able to write scripts and code to automate tasks and processes, as well as being able to troubleshoot and debug issues that may arise.

-Finally, as a true AWS professional, ye should be able to keep yer head in a crisis and be able to think on yer feet.
-Whether it be dealing with a sudden influx of traffic to yer application or a network outage, ye should be able to think quickly and come up with solutions to keep yer ship sailing smoothly.
+Finally, as a true AWS professional, you should be able to keep your head in a crisis and be able to think on your feet.
+Whether it is dealing with a sudden influx of traffic to your application or a network outage, you should be able to think quickly and come up with solutions to keep your ship sailing smoothly.
 So shiver me timbers and get to work, matey!

 ### Cloudflare